 [For the story so far, see episode one: Dynoom.]

 The dwellings of Olhoav are scattered over a gently curved rise, the so-called Hill of the City.
 From afar it does have the appearance of a natural hill.
-A low one, it seems, with an outline that appears on closer inspection to be notched and serrated.
-In fact the main curve is none other than the mounded substructure of the city itself: a massive aerated wodge of rock and metal cells, patchily overlaid with a few stone blocks and slabs but not enough to look heavy (it has been calculated that if the impossible were to happen, and the planet Ooranye’s ice-crust were to melt into an ocean, Olhoav would float).
+A low one, it seems, with an outline that appears, on closer inspection, notched and serrated.
+In fact the main curve is none other than the mounded substructure of the city itself: an aerated wodge of rock and metal cells, overlaid with some stone blocks and slabs but not enough of them to look heavy (it has been calculated that if the impossible were to happen, and the planet Ooranye’s ice-crust were to melt into an ocean, Olhoav would float).

 However, the above remarks do not prepare you for the urban silhouette when you see it for the first time.

 On your approach, as your eye measures the city’s rise over the giant world’s distant horizon, your sight is smitten by three giant soaring half-ellipses, flimsy hoops of metal a-glint with shiny grey studs, arching over the upturned-saucer shape of the Hill.
 These lobate structures, the Meegn, reach a mile into the sky.
 They trace what would be the surface of a semi-ovoid force-field, a shield in the form of a half egg standing upright on its long axis.
 In truth, however, there is no force field.
 Olhoav does not have the power.